Siddhant2107/Clinical_trials/README.md

 > 🚀 **Top 3 in Use Case | Finalist (Top 12) - NEST 2025**

 A data science project that predicts the likelihood of clinical trial completion using a blend of structured and unstructured data, advanced feature engineering, machine learning models, and explainability tools.
-This project was developed as part of the **NEST (National Educational Startup Tour)** initiative and emerged as one of the **Top 3 teams in its use case**, making it to the **Top 12 finalists** overall.
+This project was developed as part of the **NEST By Novatis** initiative and emerged as one of the **Top 3 teams in its use case**, making it to the **Top 12 finalists** overall.

 ---